 (j) “period of study” means a period of study at a designated educational institution of at least 12 consecutive weeks in a loan year;

-(k) “permanent disability” means a functional limitation caused by a physical or mental impairment that restricts a person’s ability to perform the daily activities necessary to participate in studies at a post-secondary level and that is expected to remain for the rest of the person’s life;
+(k) “permanent disability” means any impairment, including a physical, mental, intellectual, cognitive, learning, communication or sensory impairment or a functional limitation that restricts the ability of a person to perform the daily activities necessary to pursue studies at a post-secondary school level or to participate in the labour force and that is expected to remain with the person for the person's expected life;

 (l) “qualifying student” means a person who